-Steve King Was Saying Insanely Racist Things Long Before Republicans Decided Enough Was Enough
+Steve King was saying insanely racist things long before Republicans decided enough was enough

 Displayed a Confederate flag on his desk: In 2016, an Iowa TV station filmed King with a Confederate flag on his desk, an image that drew criticism from other Republican state officials.
 King, who once defended displays of the Confederate flag in a speech to the House, said he later took the flag down.

-Said terrorists would celebrate President Obama: During the 2008 presidential campaign, King said terrorists would be “dancing in the streets” if Obama won because his middle name is Hussein.
+Said terrorists would celebrate former President Barack Obama: During the 2008 presidential campaign, King said terrorists would be “dancing in the streets” if Obama won because his middle name is Hussein.
 “I don’t want to disparage anyone because of their race, their ethnicity, their name, whatever religion their father may have been,” he told an Iowa radio station.
 “I’ll just say this: When you think about the optics of a Barack Obama potentially getting elected president of the United States—I mean, what does this look like to the rest of the world?
 What does it look like to the world of Islam?”